suabochica/suabochica/README.md

 - 🔭 I’m currently working on freelance projects for architecture brands.
 - 🌱 I’m currently learning **Astro** and **Effect**
-- 📖 I'm reding **Mindset: The New Psychology of Success: Dweck, Carol S**.
+- 📖 I'm currently reading **Mindset: The New Psychology of Success: Dweck, Carol S**.

 <!--
 **suabochica/suabochica** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.